savarin/computer-systems/memory-hierarchy/README.md

 ## Context

-The performance improvements in optimizing calculations involving average age are as follows:
+The performance improvements in optimizing calculation of average age are as follows:

 | calculation                 | ns/op     | improvement |
 | --------------------------- | --------- | ----------- |